marvin-hansen/goSM/README.md

 ## Why?

 Many great task schedulers such as gocron exists and these tools offer fine-grained control to when and how to run a task.
 This is ideal when your task schedule can be anything from simple to mind-bending complex.
 However, I had (and still have) a project in which a larger number of relatively simple jobs need to be scheduled at a regular interval.
 Nothing fancy, just a lot of minion jobs needed to be tracked.
 While existing libraries are wonderful at scheduling tasks at any conceivable interval, however, managing all those tasks could be better.

-In response, I wrote a scheduler manager that tracks all those scheduled jobs, so I can add new ones, start, pause, resume, stop and delete any of those tasks at run-time.
+In response, I wrote a scheduler manager that tracks all those scheduled jobs, so I can add, start, pause, resume,stop and delete any of those tasks at run-time.

 While working with existing libraries, I had to debug some scheduler configurations due to incorrectly generated scheduler config strings.
 Turned out, this can happen quite easily because in many implementations the actual signature type is interface{} means there is no way to verify the correctness of the scheduler configuration before the scheduler gets constructed.
-As a result,
-I've had a few instances of zombie schedulers doing nothing due to incorrect configurations that simply slipped through.
+As a result, I've had a few instances of zombie schedulers doing nothing due to incorrect configurations that simply slipped through.

 In response, I wrapped the scheduler configuration into a strongly typed struct and added a config generator to ensure correct configs.

 Ultimately, I re-wrote all my tools and utils as goSM: A Go Scheduler Manager.
-Scheduling & managing tasks.
 Easy, fast, & no fuzz.

 ## Author